 Importance of a Home Inspection

 Most home buyers would immediately fall in love with a newly built home.
 With everything in it new and fresh, what could go wrong?
 Well, hard to break it to you but there’s no such thing as a “perfect” home.
-ALL homes have their fair share of minor or major flaws which a home inspection is set to uncover before its too late.
+ALL homes have their fair share of minor or major flaws which a home inspection is set to make you aware of before it’s too late.
 While minor issues like cosmetic defects or missing tiles can easily be fixed, major issues may also come up like electrical, plumbing, or structural that may pose safety to future inhabitants of the house.
 You wouldn’t want to live in a house where there is a risk of electrical malfunctions right?
 If so, ensure you get that home inspected before you say the final “Yes.”

 Common Issues Found During a Home Inspection on Newly Constructed Homes